node-organic/organic-plasma/README.md

 Does the same as `plasma.emit` but also triggers any reactions registered in the future using `plasma.on`

+### plasma.has(pattern) : boolean

+Checks synchroniously for stored chemicals by given pattern.

 ### plasma.on(pattern, function (c){} [, context])

 Registers a function to be triggered when chemical emitted in plasma matches given pattern.